 It is May in Bangalore right now, and the heat and humidity no longer bothers me.
 I remember when I first came to Bangalore 3 years ago and was left flabbergasted at the climate.
 Having come from the northern part of India, I am used to the cold over the hot.
 When you have just started making a career for yourself, you cannot indulge in the good life and are stuck hustling to maximize profit.
-Now, that I am somewhat settled and have a comfortable life here in Bangalore, while people are complaining about the early onset of the May heat, I stay in my air-conditioned apartment at the perfect temperature and humidity.
+Now, that I am somewhat settled and have a comfortable life here in Bangalore, while people are complaining about the early onset of the May heat, I stay in my air-conditioned apartment at the perfect temperature and humidity using Air conditioning.

 My AC stopped working about a week ago and I have had trouble finding AC service provides in Bangalore.
 Finding AC service in Bangalore, or any other place is a hard task.
 While you can easily find many self proclaimed professionals, find quality service provider is never easy.
 Thankfully, through Dial Jordan’s website, I was able to find a reputed AC service provider who not only had an acceptable price range and was also highly rated by previous customers.
 So thank you Dial Jordan.